Test Track: Test Track 1.0, Presented by General Motors (March 1999 – April 2012)

-Test Track Presented by Chevrolet (December 2012–present)
+Test Track 2.0, Presented by Chevrolet (December 2012 – June 2024)

 On January 6, 2012, Disney Parks announced plans to renovate Test Track during the second and third quarters of the year and re-open the ride by fall 2012.
 As part of the update, Test Track's sponsor became General Motors' Chevrolet marque instead of GM as a whole.
 The new additions include a pre-show area where guests "design" a new car for testing in the Chevrolet Design Center, then they board Test Track's existing six-passenger ride vehicles, to be known as "SimCars", to see how their design fares on the Center's driving course.
 The experience concludes in a renovated showroom featuring current and future Chevrolet products.
 The ride vehicles were repainted and while the track was unchanged, the setting was overhauled.
 On April 27, 2012, Walt Disney's social media manager Jennifer Fickley-Baker released a set of concept design photos.
 Within the photos, it was confirmed that the ride will have 4 main tests: capability, efficiency, responsiveness, and power.
-The ride closed on April 15, 2012 and soon later, barriers were placed along all walk-ways leading to either the entrance or exit of the ride.
+The ride closed on April 15, 2012 and soon later, barriers were placed along all walkways leading to either the entrance or exit of the ride.
 Also, a musical show called "Test Track All Stars" was added in front of the former main entrance to Test Track, which closed on December 4, 2012.
 The refurbished attraction first opened to guests during a soft opening on December 3, 2012.
 The grand re-opening took place on December 6, 2012.

 Test Track was closed on January 13, 2020 for a refurbishment.
 It then reopened a month later on February 26.
+On July 22, 2020, it was announced that the attraction was reopened again, since all Walt Disney World parks was temporarily closed on March 16, 2020, due to the COVID-19 pandemic's effect on Florida.
 On September 2, the attraction was shut down again due to technical issues.

+Test Track 3.0, Presented by General Motors (2025–present)

+On September 9, 2023, it was announced on the Disney Parks Blog that Test Track would be receiving another retheming, inspired by the original World of Motion attraction at Epcot.
+Further concept art was released on April 5, 2024, before the attraction closed on June 17, 2024.
+In December 2024, General Motors announced that it would resume its sponsorship of Test Track when the ride reopened.

+On June 16, 2025, it was announced that the third iteration of Test Track would be set to reopen on July 22, 2025, with new scenes, a new musical score and more.
+Previews for Cast Members started on June 27 and ended on July 10, with previews for the public hosted in the days before the official reopening.
+Test Track 3.0 officially reopened on July 20, 2025.